EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Date added.
 Developer name.
 Short description.
 Desired resolution.__

+28 Nov.
+Bob Carpenter.
+When and where is StanCon 2019?
+We can't keep postponing the decision indefinitely.
+Desired resolution is a deadline for external organizer then decision to do it ourselves or just skip it.

 28th Nov.
 Aki/Yuling.
 ADVI diagnostic needs logq and logp, what to call them in csv?

 14th Nov.
 Charles.
 Do we want a Newton solver in Stan.
 When would it work better in than Powell's method.